 - Average—Averages aggregated values for the polygons that intersect the target area.

 - Weight—An additional parameter for when Summary Type is Average that defines which field to use to get the weighted sum.
+When Average is not selected as the Summary Type, None will automatically be selected for Weight and vice versa.

 - Population—Weight is based on the value representing the probability of a population at a certain point.